Changing Ends

 Changing Ends is a British television sitcom released on ITVX in the UK from 1 June 2023.
 It is a semi-autobiographical series about comedian Alan Carr growing up in Northampton during the 1980s, the son of a professional football manager.
-A second series was commissioned in November 2023 and released in July 2024.
+A second series was released in July 2024 and with a third and fourth series commissioned in November 2024, the third series began airing in November 2025.

 Synopsis

 Graham Carr was a former top-flight professional footballer who was the manager of Northampton Town F.C. when they won the Football League Fourth Division title in 1986–87.
 The East Midlands in Thatcher's Britain however may have felt very different as seen through the eyes of his son, "when your family are Match of the Day and you’re a bit Miss Marple".